Our Strategic Plan

 Site Rules for Contractors

-In line with the New College Stamford’s Health and Safety policy, learners should not be allowed in areas where builders are working, so such workers should have no contact with children.
+In line with the Stamford College’s Health and Safety policy, learners should not be allowed in areas where builders are working, so such workers should have no contact with children.
 However, where contractors do come into contact with children, they are required to undergo appropriate checks.
 These Contractors may be issued with frequent visitor badges.

 Other contractors e.g. those who come on site only to carry out emergency repairs or service equipment, and who would not be expected to be left unsupervised on College premises should be issued with infrequent visitor badges.